-Enterprise resource planning software has undergone its fair share of advancements over the years, with technologies and trends such as cloud computing, social, data and mobile perhaps as the most influential.
+Enterprise resource planning software has undergone its fair share of advancements over the years, with technologies and trends such as cloud computing, social, data, and mobile perhaps the most influential.
 Combined, these tools are changing the very nature of how employees use ERP solutions.
 Today, these systems are very much defined by how staff members use them.

-Although businesses planning an ERP implementation want this software to be as effective as possible for end-users, ERP systems still rely on architecture designed in the 1970s and 1980s according to Jeremy Waterman, managing director at Sage ERP Africa.
+Although businesses planning an ERP implementation want this software to be as effective as possible for end-users, ERP systems still rely on the architecture designed in the 1970s and 1980s according to Jeremy Waterman, managing director at Sage ERP Africa.

 "Over time, vendors have added client/server graphical user interfaces and, later, Web access, to their business solutions, but this has amounted to painting the proverbial pig with lipstick.
 The benefit for both vendor and client was that this approach preserved the investment in business logic and reduced the risks of a complete transformation of the system," Waterman said, ITWeb reported.

 Another challenge with enhancing the end-user experience involves overcoming issues with legacy code bases.
-Waterman indicated that these systems were not designed to support self-service business intelligence, cloud computing and mobile tools.
+Waterman indicated that these systems were not designed to support self-service business intelligence, cloud computing, and mobile tools.
 This development has forced companies to either embrace disruptive technologies or "be disrupted," according to the news source.

-The cloud is available through the Internet, allowing personnel – regardless of their physical location – to access ERP suites and data anywhere at any time using their personal smartphones, tablets and laptops.
+The cloud is available through the Internet, allowing personnel - regardless of their physical location - to access ERP suites and data anywhere at any time using their personal smartphones, tablets, and laptops.
 Employee productivity is improved immensely with this capability.

 Achieving a successful ERP deployment is not an easy task, but businesses often put themselves in a position to fail from the very beginning of the process.
 This is in large part because firms do not do their due diligence when comparing available vendors.
 The increasing reliance on cloud computing and mobile devices should be a clear sign to any customer that their ERP service provider is well-versed in these technologies.
 Otherwise, their deployments may never reach their full potential.